 Page Reviewed / Updated - Feb.
 2015

-Income Limits - Monthly income for an individual in 2014 is limited to $809 and for a couple $1,192.
+Income Limits - Monthly income for an individual in 2015 is limited to $825 and for a couple $1,209.
 Persons with income in excess of these amounts may possibly still qualify either through the Medicaid Excess Income option or through the use of a qualifying income trust.

 The Assisted Living Program pays the basic cost for the individual to reside in an approved assisted living residence.
-Be aware that often times assisted living residences will offer services beyond the "basics".
+Be aware that often times assisted living residences will offer services beyond the "basics."
 These are not paid for by ALP.
 Included services are:

 The application process is specific to one's current situation.
 Individuals on Medicaid can contact participating ALP residences in their preferred geographic area to determine if a position is available.
 Persons hoping to qualify for Medicaid should contact their local Medicaid office or their local Area Agency on Aging.